|2 servings||calories per servings 560||protein serving 38 g||carbs per serving 55 g||total fat per serving 21 g|

 • Flip chicken.
 Bake until opaque throughout, 6-8 minutes.

-Note: You may spray pan and chicken with cooking spray before baking, for a more golden crust.
+Tip: Spray pan and chicken with cooking spray before baking for a golden crust.

 While chicken bakes: